-To request a new team site, submit a Case Log.
+To request a new team site, please see the ITS Service Desk webpage to submit your request.
 Ensure your submission includes the team site’s owner, name, members and their permissions, as well as a brief description of how the team site will be used and by who.

 Where can I find support for my team site?

-If you would like to request new permissions, change existing permissions, or if you are experiencing problems with your team site, submit a Case Log.
-Ensure your submission includes the team site’s name and URL (or link to the site), screenshots of error messages or problems (refer to the Capture screenshots to attach to emails and Case Logs webpage for instructions), and any other helpful information IT Solutions can use to help resolve the issue.
+If you would like to request new permissions, change existing permissions, or if you are experiencing problems with your team site, please see the ITS Service Desk webpage to submit a support request.
+Ensure your submission includes the team site’s name and URL (or link to the site), screenshots of error messages or problems (please see the Capture screenshots to attach to emails and Case Logs webpage for instructions), and any other helpful information IT Solutions can use to help resolve the issue.

 How do I arrange SharePoint training?

-If you would like to receive an overview of SharePoint or training in a specific functionality, please submit a Case Log.
+If you would like to receive an overview of SharePoint or training in a specific functionality, please see the ITS Service Desk webpage to submit your request.
 Ensure your submission includes the team site’s name and URL (or link to the site), type of training needed, and any other information that will help IT Solutions fulfill your training request.

 Where can I find Microsoft support for SharePoint?

-For SharePoint support, refer to Microsoft’s SharePoint help center webpage.
+For SharePoint support, please visit Microsoft’s SharePoint help center webpage.